Gulf War air campaign: Civilian infrastructure

+Coalition forces bombed highways across the region, damaging road infrastructure and killing or injuring numerous civilians, many of whom were foreign nationals evacuating Iraq and Kuwait.

 Civilian casualties

-The U.S. government claimed Iraqi officials fabricated numerous attacks on Iraqi holy sites in order to rally the Muslim world to support Iraq during the conflict, pointing to Iraq's claim that Coalition forces had attacked the holy cities of Najaf and Karbala.
+The U.S. government claimed that Iraqi officials fabricated numerous attacks on Iraqi holy sites in order to rally the Muslim world to support Iraq during the conflict, pointing to Iraq's claim that Coalition forces had attacked the holy cities of Najaf and Karbala.
 At the end of the war, the estimated number of Iraqi civilians killed was 2,278 killed and 5,965 wounded.

 On 13 February 1991, a United States Air Force (USAF) warplane fired two laser-guided missiles at an air raid shelter in the Al-A'amiriya neighborhood of Baghdad, killing at least 408 civilians sheltering there.
 U.S. officials subsequently claimed that the shelter also served as a communications center for the Iraqi military.
 BBC correspondent Jeremy Bowen, who was one of the first television reporters on the scene, was given access to the shelter and claimed that he did not find any evidence of it being used by the Iraqi military.
 His claims were later contradicted by Iraqi general Wafiq al-Samarrai, who claimed that the shelter was used by the Iraqi Intelligence Service, and that Saddam Hussein had personally made visits to it.

-The day after the bombing of the shelter, a Royal Air Force (RAF) fighter jet fired two laser-guided missiles which were aimed at a bridge in Fallujah which was used as part of an Iraqi military supply line.
-The missiles malfunctioned and struck Fallujah's largest marketplace (which was situated in a residential area), killing between 50 and 150 non-combatants and wounding many more.
+The day after the bombing of the shelter, a Royal Air Force (RAF) fighter jet fired two laser-guided missiles at a bridge in Fallujah, which was part of an Iraqi military supply line.
+The missiles malfunctioned and struck Fallujah's largest marketplace, which was situated in a residential area, killing between 50 and 150 non-combatants and wounding many more.
 After news of the mistake became public, an RAF spokesman, Group Captain David Henderson issued a statement noting that the missile had malfunctioned but admitted that the Royal Air Force had made an error.

-Vulnerability of Iraq to air attacks

-The air campaign devastated entire Iraqi brigades deployed in the open desert in combat formation.
-It also prevented an effective Iraqi resupply of units engaged in combat, and prevented some 450,000 Iraqi troops from achieving a larger force concentration.

-The air campaign had a significant effect on the tactics employed by opposing forces in subsequent conflicts.
-Entire Iraqi divisions were dug in the open while facing U.S. forces.
-They were not dispersed, as with the Yugoslav forces in Kosovo.
-Iraqi forces also tried to reduce the length of their supply lines and the total area defended.